This page is designed to answer the following questions:

 - 3.2 Explain the actions to take if an individual alleges that they are being abused (Level 2 Diploma in Care, Safeguarding and protection in care settings)

-- 3.3 Identify ways to ensure that evidence of abuse is preserved (Level 2 Diploma in Care, Safeguarding and protection in care settings)
+- 3.1 Explain the actions to take if there are suspicions that an individual is being abused (Level 3 Diploma in Adult Care, Safeguarding and protection in care settings)

 Responding to concerns